MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/enable-auto-assign-conversations.md

 ## Introduction

 Some customer conversation requests, such as those coming from a Facebook channel or an SMS channel, might not need an immediate response because of a longer service-level agreement.
 For such requests, you can enable the auto-assign option in the notification templates.
 When an incoming notification appears, the conversation is assigned to the agent automatically, either instantly or after the timeout period elapses.
-We recommend that you don't enable the auto-assign setting in consult notification templates.

 > [!IMPORTANT]
 > Auto-assign isn't supported in Omnichannel for Customer Service on Unified Service Desk.

-## To enable conversations to be assigned automatically
+## Enable conversations to be assigned automatically

 Perform the following steps: